 When we receive your completed and signed Donation Form as well as your completed Personal Data Sheet we will send you a letter of acknowledgement and a donor wallet card.
 Please sign your card and carry it with you at all times, as it includes a statement of your intent to donate to our Willed Body Program.

-The embalming procedure takes place at the medical school by an individual licensed in mortuary science once the donor body is received.
+The embalming procedure takes place at the medical school once the donor body is received.
 This is done at no cost to your family.

 Texas law prohibits such payments.

 It is important that we receive the body as soon as possible after death, so most families choose to have a memorial service without the body present.
 Additionally, the family may request to have their loved one’s ashes returned upon completion of the anatomical studies course and they may prefer to hold a service at that time.
 Clergy or funeral directors can easily arrange services of this type.
 If the family feels strongly about holding a funeral prior to the donation the funeral director would need to contact our department first for specific embalming instructions.